How Big Should Septic Tank Be For 2 People? (Question)

 Probably one of the last things on your mind when you are constructing a new house is the location of your septic system.
 After all, shopping for tanks isn’t nearly as entertaining as shopping for cabinetry, appliances, and floor coverings.
 Although you would never brag about it, your guests will be aware if you do not have the proper septic tank placed in your home or business.

-See also: How To Clean Out Older Septic Tank?
-(Solved)
+See also: How To Get Rid Of Saltwater Safely In A Septic Tank?
+(Question)

 septic tanks for new home construction